Cyfrin/Updraft/courses/solidity/2-storage-factory/8-summary-and-recap/+page.md

 <a name="top"></a>
 ### Introduction
-This is a recap of the section Storage Factory.
+This section covered how to deploy contracts, how to import and interact with them, and using inheritance to customize their functionalities.

-### Deploying
+### Deploying and importing
-In this section, we learned how to use the `new` keyword to deploy multiple instances of a contract.
+We delved into the use of the **`new`** keyword to deploy multiple instances of a contract, allowing for the creation of numerous contract instances as needed.

-### Importing other contracts
-Contracts can be imported.
-This is equivalent to copying the code into the file but with the advantage of enhanced code reusability and modularity.
-It's good practice to use named imports, selecting only the contracts we intend to use from the file
+Contracts can also be **imported**, which is equivalent to copying the code into the file but with the advantage of enhanced code reusability and modularity.
+It's good practice to use *named imports*, selecting only the contracts we intend to use from the file.
 ```solidity
 import { Contract as MyContract } from './myOtherContract.sol';
 ```